jmignault/reformatter2/README.md

 Python script to convert files in place in a folder.
 The script walks the folder looking for subfolders containing files.
-When it finds one it creates a folder one level up called 'access' and writes converted files to it.
+When it finds one it creates a folder at the same level called 'access' and writes converted files to it.
 A timestamped logfile is written to the directory from which the script is run.